 If necessary, the clinical decision support service can also filter out irrelevant and outdated information (e.g. temporary diagnoses that can no longer be relevant).
-EBMEDS analyses the patient data in the query and generates a response consisting of different types of reminders and links to useful items.
-EBMEDS also uses the patient information that comes in the query to form aggregate views, links to treatment recommendations and background materials, and links to calculators and other platforms that transport and require patient information.
-The query/response traffic and the quality indicators included in the response (see 3.3.4) are stored in the database, and this information can later be used, for example, in the Health Benefit Analysis.
+Duodecim Clinical Decision Support analyses the patient data in the query and generates a response consisting of different types of reminders and links to useful items.
+Duodecim Clinical Decision Support also uses the patient information that comes in the query to form aggregate views, links to treatment recommendations and background materials, and links to calculators and other platforms that transport and require patient information.
+The query/response traffic and the quality indicators included in the response (see 4.3.4) are stored in the database, and this information can later be used, for example, in the Health Benefit Analysis.

-EBMEDS can be installed either locally or centrally.
+Duodecim Clinical Decision Support can be installed either locally or centrally.

-2.2.2 Purpose of use
+3.2.2 Intended use

-EBMEDS is a medical clinical decision support system that analyses structured patient data related to an individual's health and illnesses.
+Duodecim Clinical Decision Support is a medical clinical decision support system that analyses structured patient data related to an individual's health and illnesses.
 It combines patient data with medical knowledge and practices from multiple sources.
 The purpose of the clinical decision support is to improve the quality of care and compliance with clinical guidelines, prevent treatment errors, improve patient safety and save the user's time.

-EBMEDS is designed to provide clinical decision support such as treatment suggestions and diagnostic assistance for healthcare professionals.
-Typically, EBMEDS is connected to another information system that can produce the required structured patient information.
-EBMEDS is designed to be always available to the end user and to generate suggestions both automatically and upon the user's request.
+Duodecim Clinical Decision Support is designed to provide clinical decision support such as treatment suggestions and diagnostic assistance for healthcare professionals.
+Typically, Duodecim Clinical Decision Support is connected to another information system that can produce the required structured patient information.
+Duodecim Clinical Decision Support is designed to be always available to the end user and to generate suggestions both automatically and upon the user's request.
 The software can be used for all types of patients regardless of age, gender or status of health.

-2.3 Integration with electronic health record systems
+3.3 Integration with electronic health record systems

-2.3.1 Duodecim portal services
+3.3.1 Duodecim portal services